i4Ds/STIXCore/docs/pipelineconfiguration.rst

 sudo sysctl fs.protected_regular=0
 ```

-https://github.com/i4Ds/STIX-GSW should be local avaialable (gsw_path) and always use 'master'
+https://github.com/i4Ds/STIX-GSW should be local available (gsw_path) and always use 'master'

 enable IDB bridge with entry in stixcore.ini: